percona/pmm/docs/setting-up/server/dbaas.md

 ## Start PMM server with DBaaS activated

-!!! alert alert-info "Notes"
-    - To start a fully-working 3 node XtraDB cluster, consisting of sets of 3x ProxySQL, 3x PXC and 6x PMM Client containers, you will need at least 9 vCPU available for minikube.
+> - To start a fully-working 3 node XtraDB cluster, consisting of sets of 3x ProxySQL, 3x PXC and 6x PMM Client containers, you will need at least 9 vCPU available for minikube.
 (1x vCPU for ProxySQL and PXC and 0.5vCPU for each pmm-client containers).
+>
-    - DBaaS does not depend on PMM Client.
+> - DBaaS does not depend on PMM Client.
+>
-    - Setting the environment variable `PERCONA_TEST_DBAAS=1` enables DBaaS functionality.
+> - Setting the environment variable `PERCONA_TEST_DBAAS=1` enables DBaaS functionality.
+>
-    - Add the option `--network minikube` if you run PMM Server and minikube in the same Docker instance.
+> - Add the option `--network minikube` if you run PMM Server and minikube in the same Docker instance.
 (This will share a single network and the kubeconfig will work.)
+>
-    - Add the options `--env PMM_DEBUG=1` and/or `--env PMM_TRACE=1` if you need extended debug details
+> - Add the options `--env PMM_DEBUG=1` and/or `--env PMM_TRACE=1` if you need extended debug details

 1. Start PMM server: